Cut To The Chase. What are the Best DJ Studio Speakers?

 Why You Need Specialized Studio Speakers

-The Speakers I’ve Seen in Every Studio I’ve Worked In
+The Speakers I’ve Seen in Most Radio or DJ Studio I’ve Worked In